Countertops, Marble Countertops, Granite Countertops

 Natural stone samples are expensive and in short supply.
 A small sample of

 the stone does not do it justice…this is a natural product with varying colours that need to be viewed in a large slab format.
-It is recommended that you visit your Our factory or our supplier so that they can view a complete slab.
+Palazzo Stone recommend that you visit Our factory or our supplier so that they can view a complete slab.

 There can be significant colour variation with a slab.
 It is strongly suggested that the slab is viewed at the our granite supplier warehouse to ensure that it meets the tastes of the user.

 Does Natural stone need to be sealed?
 How often?

 Yes natural stone needs to be sealed.
 It is generally during fabrication or during installation, then 6 months later and annually or as required after that.
 This can vary depending on the sealer selected and the use that your kitchen gets.

 What thickness does it come in?

 Generally the slab thickness is 20mm or 30mm

 Natural stone can be used outside and is a great option for the popular outdoor kitchen.
 Depending on exposure to sunlight and other elements as well as the care that it receives it may “weather”.

 Some of the most popular countries that we import from are Italy, Brazil, Spain, Iran, India and China.